 For those looking for a shielded asset protection structure – you may want to look at the international trust and LLC legislation of either Belize or Nevis or, perhaps, a Panama Private Interest Foundation.

 If you need non-US USD merchant processing services, a Panama local corporation may fit your requirements.
 If you require accessing top tier payment processing options, then, if properly structured and with the help of a US CPA, you could set up an LLC in the US without creating any additional tax liability, yet enjoying all the benefits.

-If you trade goods or provide services across the Mercosur area, you could consider setting up in Uruguay, which offers a territorial tax regime and tax advantages over other jurisdictions – and where you could get residency by doing so.
+If you trade goods or provide services across the Mercosur area, you could consider setting up in Uruguay, which offers a territorial tax regime and tax advantages over other jurisdictions – and where you can get residency by doing so.

 In the next letter, we will review some European jurisdictions.
-In the meantime, if you wish to compare jurisdictions side by side – you can use our jurisdiction comparison matrix incorporations.io.
+In the meantime, if you wish to compare jurisdictions side by side – you can use our jurisdiction comparison matrix: incorporations.io.